hoffstadt/DearPyGui/docs/source/documentation/file-directory-selector.rst

 File Extensions
 ---------------

-File extensions are app items that are added to the file dialog.
+File extensions are items that are added to the file dialog.
 You can even set the color of the file extensions.
-Below is a simple example
+Below is a simple example:

 .. code-block:: python